tylertitsworth/5th-age-srd/Classes/Druid.md

 ###### Adventurer Feat

-Add your Constitution modifier to the extra damage, twice at 5th level and thrice at 8th.
+Add your Constitution modifier to the extra damage, twice at champion tier and thrice at epic tier.

 ---